-Melt the butter – 2 sticks don’t and brush it liberally across the bread.
-When you think you’ve used enough, add more.
+- Melt the butter – don’t just soften it – and brush it liberally across the bread.
+When you think you’ve used enough, use more.

-Bake it once to get the bread warm and completely infused with the garlic butter.
+- Bake it twice.
+Once to get the bread warm and completely infused with the garlic butter.
 And again, to get a crisp, golden, crunchy top.

-Turn up to broil and broil for about 2 minutes, watching carefully, slice and serve.
+Turn the heat up to broil and broil for about 2 minutes, watching carefully to make sure it doesn’t burn.

 Chopped parsley or chives will give your garlic bread a lovely spring-like look.
 Use about 2 tablespoons.
 I also like to add the zest of one lemon, right before broiling.
 But my favorite addition is a quarter cup of freshly grated parmesan cheese, added just before it goes under the broiler, which makes this truly, decadently, delicious.